content-strategy-forum/csf-glossary/user-story.md

 layout: definition

 figure:
-	- fig-slug: fig-user-story
+	- fig_slug: fig-user-story
 	- alt: The user story model.
 	- caption: The user story is a 3-clause statement that pinpoints user type, task, and need fulfilled.

-issue-id: 30
+issue_id: 30
 term: User story
-term-slug: user-story
+term_slug: user-story

-meta-description: A user story is a content development technique that helps writers produce copy in relation to user needs.
+meta_description: A user story is a content development technique that helps writers produce copy in relation to user needs.

 tags: #skip tags for now